brianglass/anastasis/files/tuesday_matins.md

 **Ode 7.
 The Irmos.**

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Â“The Youths in the furnace, imitating the Cherubim, danced and cried out, Â‘Blessed are you, O God, for with truth and judgement you have brought all these things upon us because of our sins; you who are highly praised and glorified to all the ages.Â’Â”</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">“The Youths in the furnace, imitating the Cherubim, danced and cried out, ‘Blessed are you, O God, for with truth and judgement you have brought all these things upon us because of our sins; you who are highly praised and glorified to all the ages.’”</span>

 **Troparia.**